Scripts to start the Dataguard after system reboot in Windows

 exit;

-2. Schedules this script in Window Task Scheduler event “after startup”.
-Detailed steps as follows:
+2. Schedules this script in the Window Task Scheduler event “after startup”.
+Detailed steps are as follows:

 a.
-Open the task scheduler in windows and create basic task on it.
+Open the task scheduler in Windows and create essential task on it.

 b.
 Select the Task Trigger –> When the Computer starts